End 23 Years Of Injustice

 The following statement was endorsed by the individuals and organizations listed below in January 2012, when this campaign and website was launched.
 It has been amended since then to reflect changes in the numbers of prisoners held, and those cleared for release, and the number of years since the prison opened.

-As Guantánamo's 23rd year of operations unfolds, 30 men are still held, and 16 of these men have now been approved for release.
-Three were approved for release 14 long years ago, in January 2010, by an interagency Task Force established by President Obama, which was made up of the top intelligence and law enforcement officials in the nation, one was approved for release by a Periodic Review Board in 2020 (a second review process set up by Obama), and 12 others have now been approved for release under President Biden, but these decisions mean nothing unless these men are actually freed.
+As Guantánamo's 24th year of operations unfolds, 15 men are still held.
+Three of these men have long been approved for release, including one approved for release 15 long years ago, in January 2010, by an interagency Task Force established by President Obama, which was made up of the top intelligence and law enforcement officials in the nation.
+Another three men are "forever prisoners," never charged with a crime, but still held indefinitely without charge or trial.

-Despite this limited progress, in Guantánamo's 23rd year, it remains apparent that all three branches of the U.S. government have failed to deal adequately with the moral stain that the prison represents.
+Despite the limited progress under Biden, it remains apparent, in Guantánamo's 24th year, that all three branches of the U.S. government have failed to deal adequately with the moral stain that the prison represents.

 We call for the immediate closure of Guantánamo.